-- Employee Benefits and Oncosts This figure is around 25% of our annual operating expenses, and is currently forecast at approximately \$30m.
+- Employee Benefits and Oncosts This figure is around 24% of our annual operating expenses and is currently forecast at approximately \$30m.
 This includes all salaries and wages, along with oncosts such as leave entitlements, workers compensation, superannuation, fringe benefits tax, training and development costs and payroll tax. - Borrowing Costs Represents all interest payable on loan borrowings. - Depreciation This is a non-cash item that reflects the theoretical deterioration value for the assets held by Council.
-The current depreciation expense is approximately \$24m reflecting the magnitude of Council's infrastructure assets, which are valued in excess of \$1.3 billion.
+The current depreciation expense is approximately \$26m reflecting the magnitude of Council's infrastructure assets, which are valued in excess of \$1.3 billion.

-• Materials and Contracts - This is the largest operating expense item with this figure normally ranging from 30% to 45% of our operating budget.
-Numerous Council services are delivered or supported through the use of external purchases and contracts.
+• Materials and Contracts - This is the largest operating expense item with this figure normally ranging from 35% to 45% of our operating budget.
+Numerous Council services are delivered or supported using external purchases and contracts.